 - 1. A landscape median island must be provided between every 6 single parking rows. - 2.
 A landscape median island must be a minimum of 6 feet wide. - 3.
 A median island may also serve as the location for a sidewalk connecting the parking and the use served by the parking area.
 The sidewalk must be a minimum of 5 feet wide.
-If trees or shrubs are planted in the median, the median with must be expanded by at least five feet. - Median islands may be consolidated or intervals may be expanded in order to preserve existing trees.
+If trees or shrubs are planted in the median, the median with must be expanded by at least five feet. - 4.
+Median islands may be consolidated or intervals may be expanded in order to preserve existing trees. - 5.
+GSI practices may be located in median islands if part of an approved stormwater management plan for the site.
+Required shade trees and required shrubs may be placed within GSI practices.
+A maintenance plan must be approved for the GSI practices according to Sec.
+9.2.2.D.